-With the advent of shampoo bars, refillable beauty buys and metal straws, it's easier now to make small but incremental inroads into our everyday plastic use.
-But have you ever considered by chewing gum, you could be contributing to plastic waste more than you realise?
+With the advent of shampoo bars , refillable beauty buys and metal straws, it's easier now to make small but incremental inroads into our everyday plastic use.
+But have you ever considered by chewing on gum, you could be contributing to plastic waste more than you realise?

 Plastic is added to chewing gum to make it chewy.
 On the ingredients list, it's hidden under the term ‘gum base’, Keir tells us.
 “Every piece of regular chewing gum contains the same amount of plastic as a plastic straw,” he claims.

-With eight out of ten of us trying to reduce our plastic waste, according to a survey by pollution campaign group City to Sea, it’s no surprise we’re seeing the rise of plastic-free chewing gum.
+With eight out of ten of us trying to reduce our plastic waste, according to a survey by pollution campaign group City to Sea , it’s no surprise we’re seeing the rise of plastic-free chewing gum.
 It's made using tree sap called chicle rather than polyethene, which early chewing gums were also made of.
-Chicle keeps your gum chewy but is also biodegradeable.
+Chicle keeps your gum chewy but is also biodegradable.

 Dragon's Den investor Deborah Meaden predicted on the show that big brands would catch onto plastic-free chewing gum in the near future.
-It seems this type of gum will soon be the norm.
-It's generally in recyclable, biodegradable packaging too, so it will be interesting to see if Wrigley's and they like will follow suit, with cardboard rather than foil sleeves.
+It will be interesting to see if Wrigley's and the like will follow suit at least on packaging with cardboard rather than foil sleeves.

 We tried plastic-free chewing gums to see how they compared to normal gum.
 We found them, in general, a little softer and less 'bouncy' but as with so many eco swaps, it's a case of doing things a little differently.